ckreisl/artwork-video/README.md

 The first four parameters **-i, -o, -a, -s** are required to run the script.

-Converting the frames into artworks is running in multiple threads.
+Converting the frames into artworks is running within multiple threads.
 The amount of used threads can be modified with the **-p** argument.
 In Addition you can set the frame rate [FPS] of your generated output video with **-f**.
 At least you can set which frames should be converted into artworks.
 This is possible with the **-n** parameter.
 This gives a flickering effect between original video frame and the converted frame.
 ### Windows
 (maybe coming soon)
 ### MacOS
 (maybe coming soon)

 ## Status
+If you have any questions, feel free to ask.

 Copyright (c) Christoph Kreisl